 - Climate Studies

-Through the Occupational Track, we aim to help students understand and engage with current Indian and global social, political and cultural and ecological conditions and also build the capacities to readily enter the workforce.
+Through courses in the Occupational Minor, we aim to help students understand and engage with current Indian and global social, political and cultural, and ecological conditions and also build the capacities to readily enter the workforce.

 - Understanding of themes outside their Major subject